Mississippi Coast Coliseum

 Mississippi Coast Coliseum is an 11,500-seat reserved seating, 15,000 festival seating, multi-purpose arena in Biloxi, Mississippi.
 It was built in 1977.
 It hosted the WCW Beach Blast in 1993 and the Sun Belt Conference men's basketball tournament in 1992 and 1993.
 The Metro Conference men's basketball tournaments were contested there in 1990 and 1994.
 In addition, the rematch between legendary boxing former world heavyweight champion Larry Holmes and his fellow former world heavyweight champion Mike Weaver was held at the Coast Coliseum on November 17, 2000; Holmes winning by sixth-round technical knockout.

-The first concert held at the Mississippi Coast Coliseum was by Charley Pride on November 18, 1977, while the first rock band to perform was Blue Oyster Cult on April 16, 1978.
+Elvis Presley was set to perform at the grand opening, dying before the official opening.
+The first concert held at the Mississippi Coast Coliseum was by Charley Pride on November 18, 1977, while the first rock band to perform was Blue Öyster Cult on April 16, 1978.

 The Mississippi Coast Coliseum also holds one of the largest crawfish festivals in America.
 This event is held every year, over two weekends in April.

 Ice hockey

 It was previously home to the Mississippi Sea Wolves (ECHL) ice hockey team.
 Due to damages to the arena by heavy flooding and winds from Hurricane Katrina in August 2005, the Sea Wolves cancelled their 2005–2006 and 2006–2007 seasons.
 Repairs are now virtually complete, and the Sea Wolves returned to the ice on October 27, 2007.
 On March 30, 2009, the Sea Wolves announced they had suspended operations once again.
 However, the Coliseum was not without ice hockey entirely, as the Mississippi Surge announced its membership in the Southern Professional Hockey League and played at the Coliseum from 2009 to 2014.

 In 2021, the Federal Prospects Hockey League hosted three neutral site games in Biloxi and an ownership group announced a new Sea Wolves team would begin playing in the 2022–23 season.
 The new organization gained an approval from the county board of supervisors for a two-year lease, pending league approval of the expansion team.

-The Sea Wolves returned to play for the 2022-2023 season at the coliseum.
+The Sea Wolves returned to play for the 2022–23 season at the coliseum.

 Basketball

 It was home to the Gulf Coast Bandits, a basketball team that played in the World Basketball Association (WBA).
-The Bandits cancelled their 2006 season for the same reasons as the Sea Wolves and didn't return in 2007.
+The Bandits cancelled their 2006 season for the same reasons as the Sea Wolves and did not return in 2007.
 The Coliseum also hosted the Mississippi Coast Gamblers of the United States Basketball League in 1994.

 On October 13, 2013, the New Orleans Pelicans hosted the Atlanta Hawks in a preseason NBA game.
 Nearly 4,000 spectators came to the game, won by the Pelicans.

 The coliseum hosted the 1990 and 1994 Metro Conference men's basketball tournament.